gilnobrega/farmr/README.md

 ##### How can I trust you?
 This project is open-source, so you don't have to trust me.
 Read the code yourself :)
+Besides, every binary is built by a github action and signed with a GPG key.

 ##### What data is collected?
 You can see the data that's currently tied to your discord ID with ``!chia api``